rubiot/mkltraceconf/README.md

-# mkltraceconf
+# signatures
-Tool to generate ltrace config file for a dynamic library.
+Tool that generates an ltrace config file for a dynamic library.

 ./signatures.pl <libname.so>